- Addis Ababa

-Most hotels offer shuttle services from the airport, however these should be booked in advance.
-Local minibuses are also available but these tend to be crowded and can be uncomfortable with luggage.
+Most hotels offer shuttle services from the airport, though these should be booked in advance.
+Local minibuses are also available but tend to be crowded and can be uncomfortable with luggage.

 Car rental is available at the airport.

-To avoid haggling and overpricing, travellers should use the yellow/cream coloured government taxis parked at the terminal.
-These are more comfortable and reliable than the unofficial blue and white cabs.
+To avoid haggling and overpricing, travellers should use the yellow-coloured government taxis parked at the terminal, which are more comfortable and reliable than the unofficial blue and white cabs.
 Passengers should make sure to agree on a fee with the driver before starting their journey.